NREL/floris/docs/source/examples/example_0005.rst

 These individual runs are visualized in sub plots.

-The final block of code looks changes the turbine yaw angles
+The final block of code changes the turbine yaw angles.

 ::